Antimony51122/Elingling_On_Time/Documentation/source/index.rst

 ~~~~~~~~~~~~~

 :WebGL:
-    The WebGL version of the game follows the most basic simple control of using ``w`` and ``s`` to control the avatar to move up and down.
+    The WebGL version of the game follows the most basic simple control of using :guilabel:`w` and :guilabel:`s` to control the avatar to move up and down.

 :Phone:
     The Phone version of the game utilise the accelerometer of the phone, when the phone has been tilting over a certain degree, the player will go towards the up direction and vice versa.